WDI-SEA/notes/05-node-express/00readme-1/02routes.md

   _?q=cute%20puppies_

 In this situation, the URL pattern would look something like "/search".
-When the request arrived in our route handler function, we would have access to the query string key-value pairs as part of the `request` object.
+When the request arrived in our route handler function (the callback in a route), we would have access to the query string key-value pairs as part of the `request` object.
 More on this a bit later...

 URL Patterns will become clearer as we get into some examples.